5.2 - Enhancing public participation in government decision making

 This transparency has resulted in only a few concrete contributions of expertise to the project in its Discover phase.
 However, the initial findings and literature review topics are already well understood in civil society.
 During the Create phase, we have received a lot of feedback, ideas and valuable input to the Concepts.

 We will continue to publish and share our work to increase public impact.

 Government: All Australian Government departments and agencies.

 Non-Government: None formally involved, but a reference group has been established comprising experts and practitioners from academia, engagement consultancies and think tanks.
-The Create phase will involve further co-design with the public, and the workshop will involve the Australian Futures Project, an NGO.
+The Create phase involves further co-design with the public.

 Steps to implementation

 Review processes and iterate as necessary.

 Status updates for commitments are provided approximately every two months.
 With each update, agencies are encouraged to provide further and better particulars of the commitment and its steps to implementation, which may result in changes to timelines outlined in Australia’s first Open Government National Action Plan 2016-18.